Gonzalo Abascal

 Gonzalo Ignacio Abascal Muñoz (born 27 December 1990) is a Chilean former professional footballer who played as a defender.

 Career

 A product of Universidad Católica youth system, Abascal started his career with Chilean second-tier side Magallanes, helping them reach the 2011 Copa Chile final. and winning the league title of the Tercera A in 2010.
 Before the 2012 season, Abascal signed for Rangers (Talca) in the Chilean top flight, where he made three league appearances and scored 0 goals.
 On 25 February 2012, he debuted for Rangers (Talca) during a 3–0 loss to Cobreloa.
 In 2013, Abascal returned to Chilean second-tier club Magallanes.
 After playing for Magallanes, he had decided to retire from football, until he signed for Pascoe Vale in the Australian second tier.

+In 2024, Abascal represented Unión Glorias Navales in the Copa Chile.